EPIC3D/AFK-to-ReadyRoom/README.md

 Needs compiling from SMA to .amxx with AMXX studio.
-Place the compliled amxx in to amxmodx/plugins
+Place the compiled amxx in to amxmodx/plugins
 Add the following line in amxmodx/config/plugins.ini AFKRR.amxx